 Filmmaking and animation projects can play a key role in supporting the development of essential transferable skills among your pupils.
-Applicable right across the academic curriculum it’s not only a fun and engaging activity but can also make a real difference to a young person’s learning journey.
-Here are a range of ways that filmmaking can have an positive effect on your class:
+Applicable right across the academic curriculum, it’s not only a fun and engaging activity but it can also make a real difference to a young person’s learning journey.

 Filmmaking can consolidate understanding and retention of information

 The use of animation and filmmaking to stimulate creative and curricular learning engages students more deeply.
 This multi-sensory approach helps them to retain information for longer and contextualise their understanding of topics in real-world situations.
 Projects created by students in a filmic form can be reviewed as a reminder of previous learning, shared with other learners (e.g. on your school’s virtual learning environment) and can also support teacher assessment.

 Filmmaking is a great team building activity